 NFL Spread Betting Angles You Must Know

-One of the most important rules for running a successful business is to know your customer.
+One of the most important rules for when considering how to be a bookie is to know your customer.
 It’s no different whether you run a corner drugstore or an online sportsbook.
-If you don’t know your customers, you won’t make money.
+If you don’t know your customers, and in this case, their NFL betting angles, you won’t make money.
 That’s logic and reason, not Harvard professor MBA talk.

 The NFL is the most wagered upon sport in the world.
 Successful sportsbook operators understand their customers.
 The most successful bookies understand how NFL bettors decide on what wagers to make.

 Let’s answer a few basic questions about NFL Bettors before getting to the angles they use to try to score in your book.

 What is an NFL bettor?

 An NFL bettor is a sportsbook player that wagers on NFL games.
 That’s the classic NFL handicapper description.
 Although correct, it’s not a full description.
 There are two types of NFL bettors: casual and pro.

 Casual NFL Bettor – The casual NFL handicapper does so because they enjoy the action.
 Casual NFL players provide a steady stream of bookie profits.
 They won’t make or break you.
 But they’re important because most are steady players who just want to have fun.

 Pro NFL Bettor – The professional NFL bettor can cost you profit.
 They can also ruin your online sportsbook reputation.
 You must tread with soft shoes when dealing with pro NFL bettors.

 Both casual and pro-NFL bettors use the angles we discuss in this article.
 Pro NFL bettors use a couple of angels while casual bettors often follow steam plays.
 Either way, bookie risk exists with both types of bettors.